TanmayWINTR/Image-Caption-Generation-Using-Neural-Networks/README.md

 1. Navigate to the Google Colab Notebook in the repository.
 2. Follow the instructions within the notebook to train and evaluate the model.

-## Contributing
-Contributions to this project are welcomed.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

-## License
-This project is licensed under the MIT License.
-Please see the [LICENSE.md](LICENSE.md) file for details.

 ---